LarvenStein/SteinLarve.de/README.md

 # SteinLarve.de

-This Projectz is currently no longer worked on.
+This Project is currently no longer worked on.